talent-cluster/roadmap/terms.md

 - Email notifications for new applications
 - Basic and Premium plan options

-## 3. User Responsibilities
+## 3. Employer Responsibilities

-Users are responsible for:
+We reserve the right to shutdown an account without reason and without refund if the account does not comply with the following responsibilities:

 - Providing accurate and truthful information in job postings
-- Complying with all applicable laws and regulations
+- Complying with all applicable laws and regulations, including compensation, time commitment, anti-discrimination, and data privacy laws.
-- Respecting the privacy and rights of job applicants
+- Respecting the rights of job applicants
 - Maintaining the security of their account credentials
+- Using our website only for the purpose of posting jobs
+- As an Employer, your account is for business use and not for personal use.
+- You will not engage in misuse of our website.
+Misuse includes, but is not limited to, submitting unfounded reports of illegal content, submitting unfounded complaints, or posting illegal content.

+If you attempt to send an email from a name or email address that is not true, accurate, current or complete, we reserve the right to drop such email.
+Attempting to send such an email is a violation of our terms.

 ## 4. Payment Terms

 Payment is required in advance for all services.
-Our current pricing is:

-- **Basic Plan:** $9 per job per month
-- **Premium Plan:** $80 per batch of 10 jobs per month (50% refundable in first 15 days)

-All payments are processed securely and are non-refundable except as specifically stated in the Premium Plan terms.
+An invoice is available through Stripe.

 ## 5. Content Policy